gul-dan-van/flappy-bird/ReadMe.md

 # Flappy Bird Bot

-Flappy Bird bot uses simplest form of nerual network that explores random combination of weights to see what works out well.
+Flappy Bird bot uses simplest form of neural network that explores random combination of weights to see what works out well.

 Requirements: pygame